famantic-net/tdms/README.txt

        -r  Roll dates, i.e update certain timestamps.

-       -s  Shows the contents of all tables that are non-empty.
+       -s  Show the contents of all tables that are non-empty.

        -t  Display fields that are defined as "SQL_TIMESTAMP" from all tables.

        -v  Turn on verbose prints to STDOUT about what's happening.

-       -x  Shows random example data for each field in all non-empty tables.
+       -x  Show random example data for each field in all non-empty tables.

 Examples